dra11y/paginated_text/README.md

 ## Usage

-Basic usage (best in a `StatefulWidget` or other provider such as Riverpod / Flutter Hooks that you can manage state with) is as follows:
+Basic usage (best in a `StatefulWidget` or other provider such as Riverpod / Flutter Hooks -- neither is required -- that you can manage state with) is as follows:

 ```dart
 final controller = PaginatedController(PaginateData(